 The Guinness world record for the first blind woman to dive to 41m was set in Sicily, as was the record for the first paraplegic to dive to 59m – so it’s little surprise that it’s a great destination for people seeking an accessible holiday.
 Aside from the famous Italian food, there are plenty of activities and attractions for motor or visually-impaired visitors to enjoy, including scuba diving, olive oil making, off-road driving, a tactile museum and the only sensorial botanic garden in Europe.

 If you’re looking for a beach holiday combined with historical sightseeing, head to Playa del Carmen in Mexico.
 Around one hour’s drive from Cancun Airport, this laid-back resort offers accessible accommodation and an accessible beach complete with beach wheelchairs.
 There is also adaptive equipment on hand to enable you to go snorkelling among the coral reefs.
 If history is your thing, take a trip to the nearby Mayan ruins, Chichén Itzá and Tulum, which are wheelchair-accessible.

 When it comes to accessible destinations, there are lots of options to choose from, and the good news is this list is growing all the time.
 There are also companies that specialise in accessible travel, such as www.accessibletravel.co.uk.

 As with any trip, forward planning is key to arranging an accessible holiday.
 Before you book, make sure you research potential destinations, looking at travel options, accessible accommodation, wheelchair hire and available sights and activities.
-And don’t forget your insurance!
+Don’t forget your travel insurance!
 Good single trip cover will make sure you have cover for a medical emergency, delayed trip, or loss or damage to your baggage or equipment – leaving you free to relax and enjoy your holiday.